-Adventures in Pre-History was the title of a home school workshop we attended last week at Segedunum Roman Fort where the captivating education team explained how people lived in the Stone Age using a time-line activity, willow weaving, woad-style face painting, dressing up and clay pot making.
+Adventures in Pre-History was the title of a home school workshop we attended last week at Segedunum Roman Fort where the captivating education team explained how people lived in the Stone Age using a time-line activity, willow weaving, face painting with woad, costume and clay pot making.

 Outdoors we were shown some fascinating ways to survive in the wild – techniques our ancestors used as they moved from hunter-gathering to farming.
-I’m sharing them here as they are easy to do at home or in the woods as excellent activities to try with would-be kids of the wild.
+These easy to do family activities are great to try at home or in the woods.

 This little Roe Deer antler I found in the Cotswolds wouldn’t work quite as well as the larger Red deer antlers we used.

 Bamboo canes replaced the branches that would have been used in the past.

 They are tied together with leather straps, ivy or the inner stems of stinging nettles – don’t try this without thick gloves on!